 Key takeaways

-As Accra continues to evolve as a major economic and cultural hub, the preservation and promotion of its indigenous languages will be essential for maintaining its unique identity and fostering inclusivity for all its residents.
-The future of Accra’s linguistic landscape hinges on embracing multilingualism and celebrating the richness of its diverse linguistic heritage.
+As the capital continues to evolve as a major economic and cultural hub, the preservation and promotion of its indigenous languages will be essential for maintaining its unique identity and fostering inclusivity for all its residents.
+The future linguistic landscape hinges on embracing multilingualism and celebrating the richness of its diverse linguistic heritage.